 Haxan Films, the production company belonging to Myrick and Sánchez, had put together a basic website, www.blairwitch.com, giving the story behind the legend, which went online in June 1998.
 The film itself was first aired at the Sundance Festival in January of the following year.
 After an all-night bargaining session, Artisan Entertainment bought the rights for a reported $1million.

 In a joint decision, Haxan and Artisan, decided to use the website as the focus of their publicity campaign.
 For the next six months, they added to it, and used a number of other low-budget tactics to promote the film.
 Prior to the film’s release in July 1999, they had spent approximately $1million on promotion.

 On its opening weekend, The Blair Witch Project grossed $1.5 million on only 27 screens.
 All screens were packed, and people queued for hours to be sure of a ticket.
 The number of screens was increased twice before its October release in the UK and Ireland.
 In total, The Blair Witch Project reeled in over $248million at the Box Office, the second highest return on investment of any film.
-Despite advances in modern cinema and much deeper pockets in today’s film industry, not a single independent film has come close to that campaign.
+Despite advances in modern cinema and much deeper pockets in today’s film industry, not a single independent film has come close to that viral marketing campaign.
 So how did they do it?

 The Blair Witch Project Website